 How Can Traders Access Lower Spreads?

 - There are also raw-spread accounts where the spreads are not marked up, and the commissions are usually lower than those of zero-spread accounts.
-These accounts often offer spreads that, similarly to zero-spread trading, tend to be under 1.0 pip.
+These accounts often offer spreads that, similar to zero-spread trading, tend to be under 1.0 pip.

 Is It Always Better to Trade with Zero Spread Accounts?